rjpaskin/codefirst-girls-bristol_source/_sessions/c1s1/5_more_html.md

 {% endhighlight %}

 * Paragraphs are created using the `<p>` tag
 * The `<em>` tag is used to provide emphasis.
 In reality that means italics - in fact the tag `<i>` also works.
-Using em is better though as it fits with the idea of *semantic markup* - marking your information as to its meaning, instead of how you want it to look.
+Using em is better though as it fits with the idea of *semantic markup* - marking your information with its meaning, instead of how you want it to look.
 * The `<strong>` tag is used to make text stand out.
 It basically means bold - `<b>` also works, but `<strong>` is better - see above.

 ### Comments